SnorzMorz/Individual-Capstone-Project/README.md

     topic_count = Counter(topic_list)
 ~~~

-The topics togthetr with the percetage of all articles that are about the topic are saved to a dictionar.
+The topics together with the percentage of all articles that are about the topic are saved in a dictionary.
 The topics are used in the <a href="#latest-article-topics">Latest Article Topics</a> section.
 ~~~python

     dict_topics = []